 - Install electronic equipment and devices, such as televisions and speaker systems

 - Read and interpret electronic circuit diagrams, specifications, and service manuals

 - Take apart equipment and repair or replace loose, worn, or defective parts and wiring

 - Calibrate, tune, or adjust equipment and instruments to specified performance levels

 - Test equipment and parts after installing or repairing them

 - Make service calls to customers’ homes or bring equipment or parts to shops for major repairs

-Audio and video equipment technicians install, troubleshoot, and fine-tune sound and picture quality, ensuring that a client’s home entertainment system works at its peak capability.
+Audio and video equipment technicians install, troubleshoot, and fine-tune sound and picture quality, ensuring that a client’s entertainment system works at its peak capability.
 They work on many types of equipment, including customer’s televisions, stereos, satellite dishes, and surround-sound systems.
 They may specialize in one or many kinds of products.
 When working on small portable equipment, such as DVD players and video cameras, technicians generally work in central repair shops.
-When repairing less mobile equipment, such as big-screen televisions, however, they must travel to the customer’s location.
+When repairing less mobile equipment, such as big-screen televisions or video projectors, however, they must travel to the customer’s location (home or business).
 If the job is overly complex, technicians may take the equipment back to the shop for further work.

-Service technicians’ work involves many different tools.
+An audio and video service technician's work involves many different tools.
 For example, they may use basic hand tools, such as screwdrivers, hammers, and wrenches, to disassemble and reassemble components.
 They may also use more sophisticated diagnostic tools, including multimeters, voltmeters, oscilloscopes, and digital storage scopes, to identify electronic malfunctions, such as short circuits and failed capacitors.
-Because of the growing complexity of home entertainment systems, service technicians frequently consult schematics and manufacturers' specifications for instructions on how to repair certain problems.
+Because of the growing complexity of entertainment systems, service technicians frequently consult schematics and manufacturers' specifications for instructions on how to repair certain issues.

 What is the workplace of an Audio and Video Equipment Technician like?